-The CEO may delegate any of their functions and powers, including whether to investigate, to a public official who belongs to NOPSEMA (the delegate could be a NOPSEMA employee, or a person contracted to conduct the particular investigation5).
+The CEO may delegate any of their functions and powers, including whether to investigate, to a public official who belongs to NOPSEMA (the delegate could be a NOPSEMA employee, or a person contracted to conduct the particular investigation - refer to the Commonwealth Ombudsman's Agency Guide to the PID Act regarding delegating investigative functions to an external contractor).
 Advice regarding engagement appropriate workplace investigators should be sought from the Director People, Culture and Safety, and any delegation of powers must be recorded in writing.